mopn-official/contract-core/docs/AuctionHouse.md

 ```

 _set the governance contract address
-this function also get the energy contract from the governances_
+this function also get the mopn token contract from the governances_

 #### Parameters